Breaking Down Oakland Raiders' Best, Worst Contracts

 Bad Contract: Austin Howard

-Austin Howard has one of the few veteran contracts with dead money owed to him each year on the deal.
+Austin Howard has one of the few veteran contracts with dead money on each year of the deal.
 The Raiders signed the burly offensive lineman to a five-year, $30 million pact during the 2014 offseason.
 He started 16 games at guard in the following campaign.

 Howard started 23 contests at right tackle over the past two years but missed time due to injuries in that span.